tainari/100_days_of_python/README.md

 ### Day 40: Expanded Flight Deal Tracker 🛫
 Expand on Day 39 to allow users to create their own flight alerts.

+### Day 41-42: Intro to HTML
+Skipped because I learned all the basics of HTML during the days of GeoCities.
+My Neopets plushie gallery was unparalleled.